Low Census Protections for Travel Nurses

 Will I Still be Paid if I’m Called Off for Low Census?

 Many travel agencies have some kind of policy that allows nurses to still be paid due to a hospital experiencing low census, such as “guaranteed pay.”
 At Travel Nurse Across America, we are always striving to create the best benefits package in the industry for our nurses.
 As a part of our new benefits program, we introduced Low Census Protection™.

-It's important to consider the impact of Low Census Protection™ when deciding which travel agency to use.
+It’s important to consider the impact of this benefit and facility call-off policies when deciding which travel agency to use.
 For example, take the calculations between these two 13 week long assignments with 36 hours of work per week.